nordic-institute/X-Road-Kafka-adapter/docker-compose/README.md

 ## Producing and Consuming Data

 After completing the initial configuration, you can use the following `curl` commands to access the topic through the Security Server.
+Regardless of the communication method between the Adapter and Kafka (REST Proxy or Kafka TCP client), the same `curl` commands will work.
+However, there are some minor differences in the response message fields.

 - Publish data to `MyTopic`.